AlexandruCiobanu/flexxb/trunk/FlexXB/README.txt

 DESCRIPTION

 FlexXB is an ActionScript library designed to automate the AS3 objects' serialization to XML to be sent to a backend server and the xml deserialization into AS3 objects of a response received from that server.

 In order for FlexXB to be able to automate the (de)serialization process, the model objects involved must be "decorated" with AS3 metadata tags that will instruct it on how they should be processed:
  * Which object fields translate into xml attributes, which into xml elements and which should be ignored?
  * Should we use namespaces to build the request xml and parse the response one?
 If so, what are the namespaces?
  * The object's fields need to have different names in the xml representation?

 All this information is linked to the object by adding metadata tags (annotations - in Java - or attributes - in .NET) to the class definition of the object in question.
 When an object is passed to it for serialization, it inspects the object's definition and extracts a list of annotations describing the way an object of that type needs to be (de)serialized.
 It keeps the generated list in a cache in order to reuse it if need arises and then builds the corresponding XML using the information provided by the annotations.
 Any object field that does not have an annotation defined is ignored in the (de)serialization process of that object.
-There are four built-in annotations for describing object serialization, one being class-scoped, the other field-scoped:
+There are five built-in annotations for describing object serialization, one being class-scoped, the other field-scoped:
  * XmlClass: Defines class's namespace (by uri and prefix) and xml alias;
+ * ConstructorArg: Defines the arguments with which the constructor should be run.
+Applies to classes with non default constructors and is defined at the same level with XmlXClass;
  * XmlAttribute: Marks the field to be rendered as an attribute of the xml representation of the parent object;
  * XmlElement: Marks the field to be rendered as a child element of the xml representation of the parent object;
  * XmlArray: Is a particular type of element since it marks a field to be rendered as an Array of elements of a certain type.

 FEATURES